C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ### 4.b What’s in a name?
 Street names as a reflection of local histories
 By Werner Tschacher, Stefan Krebs

-Learning objectives:

-*- Get a hands-on experience of working with geospatial normalized data through critical engagement with local history*
+*Learning outcome - hands-on experience of working with geospatial data through critical engagement with local history*

 > This assignment is based on a [teaching dossier](https://minett-stories.lu/media/pdf/education/street-names-dossier-en.pdf) that was elaborated as part of the online exhibition [“Minett Stories”](https://minett-stories.lu/), a result of the research project “Remixing Industrial Pasts in the Digital Ages”, carried out with the support of Esch2022 asbl. between 2019 and 2023 at the Centre for Contemporary and Digital History (C2DH) at the University of Luxembourg.
 The assignment can be adapted to other national/local contexts for which geospatial data are available.